 Do younger or older Australians use cannabis more often?

-Among Australians who used cannabis in the past 12 months, those aged 40 years or older were more likely than other age groups to use cannabis every day.
-Those aged 50-59 years were more likely to use cannabis once per week.
+Among Australians who used cannabis in the past 12 months, frequency of use varied by age, with those aged 50 years or older more likely to use more frequently (weekly or daily).

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.